Fraud Blocker

 5. Remember the one-way fee!

 This is the case, for example, if you rent a car in Istanbul and return it in Bodrum.
 Therefore, when looking for a rental car, make sure that the one-way fee is included in the price.
 Sometimes you don’t see them directly on the pages.
-To do this, you often have to click on the landlord’s website on the comparison sites and possibly ask them again directly.
+To do this, you often have to click on the car rental’s website on the comparison sites and possibly ask them again directly.

-Some rental car companies do not charge a one-way fee – so it makes sense to compare several providers.
+Some rental car companies do not charge a one-way fee, so it makes sense to compare several providers.

-6. Refueling and free kilometers
+6. Refuelling and free kilometers

 Make sure that all the kilometers you drive by car are “free”.
 This means that no maximum kilometers to be driven are included in the conditions.
 This is now standard for almost all rental car companies in Turkey.